Alex Ferguson: Retirement

 On 8 May 2013, Ferguson announced that he had decided to retire as manager at the end of the football season, but would remain at the club as a director and club ambassador.
 The Guardian announced it was the "end of an era", while UEFA president Michel Platini referred to Ferguson as "a true visionary".
 Former Manchester United players Paul Ince and Bryan Robson agreed that Ferguson would be "a hard act to follow".
 Manchester United co-chairman Joel Glazer said, "His determination to succeed and dedication to the club have been truly remarkable."
 Ferguson revealed that he had in fact decided that he was going to retire back in December 2012 and that it had been very difficult not to reveal his plans.
-Ferguson's decision to retire saw United shares fall 5% on the New York Stock Exchange.
+Ferguson's announcement of his decision to retire saw United's shares fall 5% on the New York Stock Exchange.

 On 9 May 2013, Manchester United announced Everton manager David Moyes would replace Ferguson as the club manager from 1 July, having signed a six-year contract.
 In Ferguson's final match in charge, Manchester United drew 5–5 at West Bromwich Albion, a hat-trick from Romelu Lukaku, later a United player, denying Ferguson a final victory.

 Ferguson released his second autobiography in October 2013 called My Autobiography.
 In January 2014, Ferguson was appointed as the UEFA Coaching Ambassador, and said it was "an honour and a privilege" to be given the role.
 In April 2014, it was announced that Ferguson would be taking up a "long-term teaching position" at Harvard University, where he would be lecturing on a new course titled "The Business of Entertainment, Media and Sports".
 This came six months after he revealed his blueprint for success was included in the Harvard Business Review in a series of interviews with Anita Elberse.
 His book, Leading: Learning from Life and My Years at Manchester United, was published in collaboration with billionaire venture capitalist, author and former journalist Michael Moritz in August 2015.